gpdotsingh/cutmoerTransactions/README.md

 ### Cons
 - Have scope tp provice multiple type of searching option for customer and transaction list
-- Software is not tested with all possible boundary conditions.
-- Input file format is text it should also have multi value file upload.
-- No security, no fallback implemented
+- No security, no proper fallback implemented
 - Proper logging need to be implemented
 - Scope to add more test scenario need to be included.
-- All parameters for request are in header .
-Have scope to refactor that to put request parameter and params in body.
-Warm Regards,Gaurav Pratap Singh
+- All parameters for request are in header
+  .Have scope to refactor that to put request parameter and params in body.